manaljosid/Smartknob/README.md

 ### Schematic and PCB design
 The designs are made with the latest version of Altium Designer and as such the software along with a valid license is required.

 In addition to Altium Designer the component library used for all of my projects needs to be installed.
-It can be found at https://github.com/manaljosid/Moonlight_Library.
+It can be found on this [github page](https://github.com/manaljosid/Moonlight_Library).

 ### Mechanical design
 The mechanical design is not available at the moment other than the STL files used to 3D print.
 I plan to add it here in the future.

 ### Software development
 In addition to pulling this repository you need to fetch all required submodules.
 Those include the actual pico-sdk and its submodules.
 Make sure the submodules are all installed, if the submodules of the pico-sdk are not installed then no USB function other than the boot ROM will work.

+Due to bugs in the current release of the pico-sdk (mainly that the clock configuration is hard coded) a development branch is used.

 ## Contributing
 To contribute to this project I ask you to either add an issue (make sure to check your issue does not exist before adding a new one) or make a fork of the repository and then issue a pull request with your changes.